idena-network/idena-docs/docs/iip/iip-3.md

 ### Abstract

-Discriminate the voting power of identities that undelegate.
+Discriminate the voting power of identities that may be part of pools.

 ### Motivation